 1) Whistler Blackcomb, British Columbia

 Towering mountains make for the best skiing in North America and the biggest vertical drop.
-Whistler’s charming village offers everything a skier/snowboarder could crave and the “mega mountain” has more runs, more snow, more terrain parks and more square mileage than almost any other resort on the continent.
+Whistler’s charming village offers everything a skier or snowboarder could crave and the “mega mountain” has more runs, more snow, more terrain parks and more square mileage than almost any other resort on the continent.

 2) Chamonix-Mont-Blanc, France